 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Safety Management Program offers several scholarships and awards, and multiple scholarships are available through the American Society of Safety Engineers Foundation.
+In addition, multiple scholarships are available through the ASSP Foundation.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.